 - Examination: listening to your cat's chest with a stethoscope to check for fluid

 - Chest Tap: draining some fluid and studying samples to determine the cause of infection to treat it correctly

 You must treat pyothorax aggressively.
 Other, inexpensive treatments will usually not be effective.
 Treatment consists of:

 - Drainage of the infected fluid: Your veterinarian will place tubes into the cat's chest and pour liquid into its tubes a few times a day to drain out the pus.
 Your cat will have to stay in the hospital for monitoring of the tubes.
 Leaving your cat unattended can be very dangerous.
 If a tube opens, your cat's chest is open, and it won't be able to breathe

 - Antibiotics through IV: Oral antibiotics, or antibiotics without chest drainage, are usually not effective

 - Surgery: If chest drainage and antibiotics fail, your veterinarian may suggest surgery to check the chest for foreign objects like sticks, plant seeds, etc.

-When the pus has cleared and your cat's appetite returns, your veterinarian will remove the tubes andsend you home with antibiotics.
-It is very important to follow your veterinarian's instructions about the medication.
-Relapse is possible if the infection is not completely cleared.
+When the pus has cleared and your cat's appetite returns, your veterinarian will remove the tubes and send you home with antibiotics.
+It is crucial to follow your veterinarian's instructions about the medication.
+Relapse is possible if the infection is not entirely cleared.

 Although it is not necessarily practical, most veterinarians agree the best preventative measure is refraining from participating in activities that may result in one of the common causes.

 The prognosis depends on the severity of the cause.
-If the pyothorax is not caused by a serious disease, your cat will have a better chance of healing completely.
+If a severe disease does not cause pyothorax, your cat will have a better chance of healing completely.